mchad1/CVS-AWS/CVS-AWS.md

     --snapPattern, -S   Search for snapshots using name as substring.
 Supports snap*.
     --volume VOLUME, -v VOLUME
-                        Enter a volume name to search for, names must be between 16 and 33 characters in length --region REGION, -r REGION
+                        Enter a volume to control
+    --region REGION, -r REGION
                         Specify the region when performing creation
                         operations, specify only if different than that listed already in the aws_cvs_config.json file.
 Supports
                         snapCreate and volCreate
+    --snapshot SNAPSHOT, -s SNAPSHOT
-    --name NAME, -n NAME  Specify the object name to create.
-Supports snap* and volCreate.
-When used with volCreate, body must match [a-zA-Z][a-zA-Z0-9-]
-    --gigabytes GIGABYTES, -g GIGABYTES
+                        Specify the snapshot to control.
+Supports snap* and --gigabytes GIGABYTES, -g GIGABYTES
                         Volume gigabytes in Gigabytes, value accepted between 100 and 100,000.
 Supports volCreate